quickthyme/graffeine/README.md

   based on its display characteristics.
 When providing this value, it is completely up to the developer to ensure that the value is "legal".

   - `values.hi` is the primary stream of input data.
-When in doubt, make sure this is the field containing the values you are expecting to see.
+If/when troubleshooting, we should make sure that this is the field containing the values we expect to see.

   - `values.lo` is an additional, optional stream of values that are generally used to alter how the nominal hi-values get rendered.
-This behavior is largely dependent upon the particular layer's contextual presentation.
-For example, bar and line layers may use this as a lower boundary, whereas a pie chart may ignore it altogether.
+This behavior largely depends upon the particular layer's characteristics.
+For example, bar and line layers can use this as a lower boundary, whereas a pie chart ignores it altogether.
 Also, see the **section below regarding negative values.**

   - `labels` is what label layers look for when rendering text values.